elec-otago/agbase/README.md

 repository.
 This library makes the job of uploading measurements using the restful API and also mining the data within the AgBase server relatively easy.

+## Acknowledgements

+The development of AgBase was supported by grants from the New Zealand Ministry of Business Innovation and Employment, and the University of Otago.